Deadline: October 12, 2018 - Venezuelan Division

 How to Apply:

-The Southeast Asian Division Officers will select the fellowship recipient and will then send the candidate's name to the IADR Global Headquarters by October 13, 2017, for approval.
+The Venezuelan Division Officers will select the fellowship recipient and will then send the candidate's name to the IADR Global Headquarters by the deadline, for approval.
 Applicants will be notified thereafter.
 The Award will be announced at the IADR General Session & Exhibition.

 The IADR expects to award the David B. Scott Fellowship in the amount of US$2,500.
 The Division shall propose how the award funds shall be used and criteria for selecting candidates, and this should be stated in the proposal.